 There are periods of time in which we all need a little help.
 You should never feel bad to ask others for assistance at those points of time in your life, and be sure to show gratitude as well when doing so.
 Once you make it through the challenge(s) you are faced with, be sure to give back to others once you are reestablished.
 This is so important, and the paying it forward/giving back what separates the “takers” and “givers”.

 This concept of “paying it forward” is what differentiates people.
 Sadly, there are too many people that just ask, ask, and then ask again.
 It could be a poor person who just asks for “free stuff” or government money or toys at Christmas.
 They never do anything to get back on their feet on their own or establish self-sufficiency.
 Or if/when they do get back on track, they never show any gratitude and give back to others.
 Instead, they really just want a hand-out in life.
 The truth is, even just one person who expects a hand-out is one too many.
 Or it could be a rich person, who never earned their money, who walks around feeling they are entitled…they too can be takers.

-What separates these hard-working, generous people from others in what they do to give back.
+What separates these hard-working, generous people (who pay it forward) from others in what they do to give back.
 Every single charity organization and most churches need volunteers.
 They all need donations as well.
 This will allow these non-profit groups to help more people.
 So when you ask for help, that is fine.
 But give back later.
 Or even if you can’t give back, volunteer as that costs you nothing.

 There are free ways to give back, volunteer and pay it forward to others.
 As a few examples, the Salvation Army needs Red Kettle Bell ringers each and every Christmas season.
 You can donate your time to this worthy cause.